philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Work Experiences
 #### Door Design Intern | Nissan North America (May 2024 – August 2024)
+  * Spearheaded redesign of window seal endcap for over 100,000 vehicles/year with an estimated annual cost savings of $80,000
-  * Conducted root cause analysis and implemented foam countermeasures to reduce noise and vibration in Nissan car doors.
+  * Conducted root cause analysis and implemented foam countermeasures to reduce noise and vibration in Nissan car doors
-  * Redesigned window seal endcap to allow for cost savings estimated at $80,000/year
-  * Updated application path of hem sealer to eliminate paint defects on body panels
+  * Updated application path of inner door hem sealer to eliminate consistent paint defects on body panels
-  * Benchmarked industry standards and trends for door design
+  * Benchmarked industry standards in electric vehicle door structure to enhance competition analysis

 <br>

 #### Student Design Engineer | The Wond’ry (May 2023 – Present)
+  * Designed a drone goggle mount with improved comfort and function that is currently used by 231 law enforcement agencies (federal, state, and local) in 13 countries and 39 states
-  * Designed and manufactured working prototypes for various clients including the Metro-Nashville Police Department and Vanderbilt Medical Center
+  * Engineered working prototypes for clients including the Metro-Nashville Police Department and Vanderbilt Medical Center
-  * Operated 3D printers, laser cutters, hand tools, and machinery for students and researchers
+  * Operated 3D printers, laser cutters, molding/casting equipment, hand tools, and machinery for students and faculty
-  * Assisted students and researchers in their respective design processes
+  * Consulted and provided expertise on prototyping techniques for students and faculty

 #### Vanderbilt Fusion Project | Vacuum and Gas Team (August 2022 – Present)
   * Founding member of undergraduate student team devoted to creating an IEC Fusion Reactor on campus
   * Designed steal reaction chamber and analyzed pump configurations and integration
   * Negotiated with suppliers for the best prices on pumps, flanges, and other supplies

 #### Orientation Leader | Vanderbilt University (April 2022 – November 2022)
   * Taught 9-week course for first-year students to help transition them toward college